-The Company has finance leases for a vehicle and a forklift.
-The Company entered into the forklift lease in January of 2023, with an asset value of \$43,579, which is recorded in net property and equipment on the balance sheet, it is a 60-month lease at a 7.5% interest rate.
-The Company entered into the vehicle lease in February of 2023, with an asset value of \$48,826, which is recorded in net property and equipment on the balance sheet, it is a 60-month lease at a 3% interest rate.
+The Company has finance leases for a vehicle, two forklifts, and a copy machine.
+The Company entered into the vehicle lease in February of 2023, with an asset value of 48,826, which is recorded in net property and equipment on the balance sheet, it is a60-month lease at a 3% interest rate.
+The Company entered into the first forklift lease in January of 2023, with an asset value of 43,579, which is recorded in net property and equipment on the balance sheet.
+It is a60-month lease at a 7.5% interest rate.
+The Company entered into the second forklift lease in July of 2023, with an asset value of 335,508, which is recorded in net property and equipment on the balance sheet.
+It is a60-month lease at a 5.0% interest rate.
+The Company entered into the copier lease in July of 2023, with an asset value of 34,245, which is recorded in net property and equipment on the balance sheet.
+It is a 60-month lease at a 7.0% interest rate.